storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 Each function will include an additional unformatted `data` input field to accommodate potential future changes.
 It can avoid changing user interfaces in the future.

-## Validator and delegator key format
+## Validator key format

-Validator and delegator public keys are secp256k1 keys.
+Validator public keys are secp256k1 keys.
 The keys have a 33 bytes compressed version and 65 bytes uncompressed version.
-When interacting with the story's smart contracts, a 65 bytes uncompressed key is used to identify validators and delegators.
-When using story’s staking APIs, the bech32 address that can be derived from the compressed key is used.
+When interacting with the story's smart contracts, a 33 bytes compressed key is used to identify validators.

 # Rewards